Houston's Line of Duty Firefighters

 Assignment: Driver-Washington No. 8

-Frank was a member of the Volunteer Protection Hose Company No. 1 from 1883 to 1887 as the First Assistant.
-In September 1895 he became one of the first paid Houston Firefighters.
+Frank was a member of the Houston Volunteer Protection Hose Company No. 1 from 1883 to 1887 as the First Assistant Foreman.
+In September 1895, he became one of Houston’s first paid firefighters.

 Charley Albert Middlekauf